cramja/cramja.github.io/_posts/2020-09-28-render-trees.md

 ## Naive Component

 A little background on the problem.
 The first implementation passed the tree data into a `Head` component which then rendered each node recursively as a `Node` component.
-Node that this version is simplified so it might seem overkill that I used `React.useReducer`, but it greatly simplified things in the non-toy version of this tree.
+Note that this version is simplified so it might seem overkill that I used `React.useReducer`, but it greatly simplified things in the non-toy version of this tree.

 ```jsx
 function Head({tree}) {